 It has been three years since there was a holiday edition of the longest running road enthusiast meets in southwestern Pennsylvania.
 That and the streak of Saturday-only meets came to an end today with the Winter 2010 SWPA Meet.
 I’d like to thank all who traveled both near and far to attend.
 They did so even with the snow falling in the area and the winter storm churning up the Eastern Seaboard.

 The meet began at 12 PM at the Route 40 Classic Diner on what is now Business US 40 in Brownsville.
 Food was good as well as the conversations.
-My Maryland counterpart, Mike Pruett, brought a copy of an old trails guide book, a precursor to the modern road atlas, from the late 1920s for everyone to peruse.
-I brought some recent Pennsylvania officials from 2006 to 2010 for anyone who needed to fill gaps in their collections.
+My Maryland counterpart, Mike Pruett, brought a copy of an old trails guide book.
+It is a precursor to the modern road atlas, from the late 1920s, for everyone to peruse.
+I brought some recent Pennsylvania official maps from 2006 to 2010.
+Just in case anyone needed to fill gaps in their collections.

-The cloverleaf at PA Turnpike 43 and US 40 is temporarily a partial one due to ongoing construction to upgrade the segment of PA 88 that will be incorporated into the Mon-Fayette Expressway.
-The northbound lanes are being rebuilt and what is interesting is that the overhead gantry that was before the cloverleaf has been replaced with a blue, mono-tube gantry that is seemingly becoming standard on the Mon-Fayette.
+The cloverleaf at PA Turnpike 43 and US 40 is temporarily a partial one.
+This is due to ongoing construction to upgrade the segment of PA 88 that will be incorporated into the expressway.
+The northbound lanes are being rebuilt.
+What is interesting is that the overhead gantry that was before the cloverleaf has been replaced with a blue, mono-tube gantry that is seemingly becoming standard on the roadway.

 Back across the Lane Bane Bridge, we picked up the old road and stopped at the Searights Toll House.
 Unlike the last Winter SWPA Meet, there were no broken windows nor damaged screen doors to report.
-It was good to see that a security system was installed as indicated by a sign by the entrance.
+It was good to see that a security system was installed, as indicated by a sign by the entrance.
 Here we said goodbye to half of the attendees and the rest of us continued east on US 40 to drive through the new PA Turnpike 43/US 119 stack interchange.
-While we took the old route east, we took the new route back to bring the Winter 2010 SWPA Meet to an end saying our farewells, and headed to our respective destinations.
+Afterward, we took the new route back to bring the Winter 2010 SWPA Meet to an end saying our farewells, and headed to our respective destinations.

 The brisk morning of December 13 marked the beginning of the end for the long-awaited Uniontown-to-Brownsville section of the long-awaited Mon-Fayette Expressway.
 It was then that the flyover interchange opens between PA Turnpike 43, US 119, and PA 51/Pittsburgh Street in Uniontown.